 We are proud of San Francisco AIDS Foundation’s contribution to this historic milestone, made possible by our deep commitment to prioritizing community needs.
 That commitment is outlined in detail in the new strategic plan we released in 2019, which serves as a roadmap for the next five years of impact.

 The centerpiece of our strategic plan is a focus on health justice, the belief that every person should have the economic, social and political power they need to make decisions about their bodies and their health.
 Orienting our work toward health justice means understanding that what public health calls “disparities in HIV incidence and prevalence” are illuminations of injustice.
 And, calling injustice out into the light is long overdue.

-The fight to end AIDS has never just been just a public health issue; it is and always has been a social justice issue.
-To achieve our ambitious goal of zero, our city must ensure that everyone can exercise the same rights.
+The fight to end AIDS has never just been a public health issue; it is and always has been a social justice issue.
+To achieve our vision of health justice, everyone must have and be able to enjoy the same rights.
 Rights like health care, housing and freedom from discrimination.
-In order to end the AIDS epidemic, we must fight to undo the systems of oppression that bar people from being healthy.
+In order to end the AIDS epidemic, we must fight to undo the systems of oppression that impact individual and community health and well-being.

-Our accomplishments would not be possible without our partners, volunteers and donors, who have made vital contributions toward our vision of ending AIDS.
+These accomplishments would not be possible without you — our collaborators, volunteers, and donors — who have made vital contributions towards our vision of the future.
 We look forward to deepening our work together in the years ahead as there is much to be excited about on the horizon.